 It was many years after the events outlined in the following ballad that the box of letters upon which the story is based, was found in an abandoned drawer.
 The tale was heart-rending:

 and the story was repeated a thousand times over, these past two hundred years.
 You might be able to find the sung version on CD or on the internet.
 Though the tune is poignant too, it’s the words of the song I focus upon.
-They purport to tell the message sent in a series of letters from Ireland to children emigrated to America.
+They purport to tell the message sent in a series of letters from

 Song and video